Matawan, New Jersey: Education

-Matawan Regional High School (1,112; 9–12 – in Matawan).
+Matawan Regional High School with 1,154 students in grades 9–12.
 The MARSD Central Offices are located at 1 Crest Way, in Aberdeen.
 Seats on the district's nine-member board of education are allocated based on the population of the constituent municipalities, with three assigned to Matawan.

 Transportation

 Roads and highways

 As of May 2010, the borough had a total of 31.45 mi of roadways, of which 24.37 mi were maintained by the municipality, 4.50 mi by Monmouth County and 2.50 mi by the New Jersey Department of Transportation.

 Matawan is traversed by Route 34, Route 79 and County Route 516.
 The Garden State Parkway skirts the northern end of the borough (with the southbound lanes only passing through briefly); the nearest exits are exits 118 and 120.

 Public transportation

-In the late 20th century, Matawan became known for its heavily used train station at Aberdeen-Matawan on NJ Transit's North Jersey Coast Line, which attracts riders from all over western Monmouth County and provides service to New York City's Penn Station, either directly or via Secaucus Junction.
+In the late 20th century, Matawan became known for its heavily used train station at Aberdeen-Matawan.
+Commuter rail service is available on NJ Transit's North Jersey Coast Line, which attracts riders from all over western Monmouth County and provides service to New York City's Penn Station, either directly or via Secaucus Junction.
+Aberdeen-Matawan station is the busiest station in Monmouth County, having roughly 2,500 daily boardings.

-NJ Transit also provides bus service to the Port Authority Bus Terminal in Midtown Manhattan on the 133 and 135 bus lines.
+NJ Transit also provides bus service to the Port Authority Bus Terminal in Midtown Manhattan via two routes, the 133, which also stops in Old Bridge and Aberdeen, and the 135, which also stops in Freehold, Marlboro, and Aberdeen.